Introduction to Components

 Now, click on the link under the label Component Material.
 Again, this page is very similar to regular material, but you'll notice that there are some missing tabs and extra information.

-The Expenses tab is not available here because a component can not be purchased - it is only ever manufactured via the component.
+The Purchases tab is not available here because a component can not be purchased - it is only ever manufactured via the component.
 A note also appears to indicate it is a component material, along with a link back to the linked product.
 You'll also see that instead of unit cost, we have Manufacture Cost displayed: this will be 0.00 as we haven't told the system about what goes in the component yet.

 Manufacturing Components